-Many Health Education resources designed for use by teachers and students (e.g. commercially produced Learning Workbooks and Study Guides) contain activities to show how to apply the underlying concepts to health topics.
-The following summary presents some main ideas about the ways the underlying concepts could be used in a critical evaluation and includes links to other resources that you may find useful.
+Many Health Education resources designed for use by teachers and students contain activities to show how to apply the underlying concepts to health topics.
+The following summary presents some main ideas about the ways the underlying concepts could be used in a critical evaluation as well as links to other resources that you may find useful.